MedicalPatchNet: A Patch-Based Self-Explainable AI Architecture for Chest X-ray Classification: Introduction

 \section{Introduction}

 Neural networks are increasingly integrated into clinical workflows \cite{Shahid2019applications}.
 In particular for radiological tasks they have shown remarkable results.
 Applications range from breast cancer screening \cite{Marinovich2023BreastCancer}, where neural networks can identify suspicious cases earlier than human experts, over mortality prediction in intensive care units \cite{Xia2012mortality}, and diagnosing common diseases from chest X-rays, where deep learning models have consistently proven beneficial.
+Similar methodological trends can also be observed in a range of recent studies on machine learning and medical data analysis.\cite{REV1YIN202487,REV2JiangYYCHYWFSLLZCZHL24,REV3FENG2025143668,REV4shi2023b2,REV5LI2024108080,REV6Gan25,REV7Gan25a,REV8,REV9xu2023clinical}

 Despite their strong and sometimes superior performance compared to expert radiologists \cite{McKinney2020international}, these models often lack explainability regarding their decision-making process \cite{Elton2020HardExplainableAI}.
 Providing explanations is crucial for correctly interpreting the results, especially in cases where the network's behavior differs from the radiologist's expectations.
 Because neural networks often rely on different image features than humans \cite{Makino2022Differences}, knowing the underlying reasons for a decision is particularly important.
 Without explainability, a neural network with superior performance is of reduced value, as a medical professional may be unable to determine the reasoning behind the decision, making it difficult to assess its trustworthiness.
 Furthermore, explanations provided by neural networks should be easily comprehensible, especially for the people using them, not just for the people designing them.
 To be practically useful in clinical settings, individuals without extensive deep learning knowledge should be able to easily and intuitively interpret the decisions.